ocadotechnology/bbq/README.md

 * [external data sources](https://cloud.google.com/bigquery/external-data-sources),
 * Views (you can use [GCP Census](https://github.com/ocadotechnology/gcp-census) for that),
 * Dataset/table labels as they are not copied by BigQuery copy job (again, you can use [GCP Census](https://github.com/ocadotechnology/gcp-census) for that)
-* data in table streaming buffer.
-BBQ uses [copy-job](https://cloud.google.com/bigquery/docs/managing-tables#copy-table) for creating backups and *"Records in the streaming buffer are not considered when a copy or extract job runs"* ([Life of a BigQuery streaming insert](https://cloud.google.com/blog/big-data/2017/06/life-of-a-bigquery-streaming-insert))

 ### Known caveats
 * Modification of table metadata, including table description triggers new backups being created.
 It can be a problem for partitioned tables, where such change updates last modified time in every partition.
 Then BBQ will backup all partitions again, even though there was no actually change in partition data
 * There's 10,000 [copy jobs per project per day limit](https://cloud.google.com/bigquery/quotas#copy_jobs), which you may hit on the first day.
 This limit can be increased by Google Support
+* Data in table streaming buffer will be backup up on the next run, once the buffer is flushed.
+BBQ uses [copy-job](https://cloud.google.com/bigquery/docs/managing-tables#copy-table) for creating backups and *"Records in the streaming buffer are not considered when a copy or extract job runs"* ([Life of a BigQuery streaming insert](https://cloud.google.com/blog/big-data/2017/06/life-of-a-bigquery-streaming-insert)).

 # High level architecture